instructure/instructure-ui/packages/ui-top-nav-bar/src/TopNavBar/README.md

 `<TopNavBar.Brand>` contains the brand logo and icon.

-Use the brand logo over the primary brand color in front of the brand's name.
-If there is no brand logo then use the name with darker background.
+Use the brand logo over the primary brand color.

-**Note**: A console warning is thrown if the `renderName` prop of `<TopNavBar.Brand>` is used because it will be removed soon in Instructure UI v9.
-Please adjust the TopNavBar design in places, where you use `renderName` with `<TopNavBar.Brand>`.

 ```js
 ---